 The casa particulars that I recommend staying at in Havana are all located in Old Havana – apart from one, which is close to the Viazul Bus station – so you’ll have more time to enjoy the city.
 One of the benefits of staying in a Casa Particular is breakfast.
 You’ll get the best!
 And you’ll save a whole lot of time by breakfasting at home.
 And you’ll get local knowledge.
 Your casa particular owner will be your best source of local knowledge in Cuba.

-Take a (free) Revolution Focused Walking Tour of Havana
+Take a Revolution Focused Walking Tour of Havana

 The best way to learn about the history of the country is from a local guide.
 And to see it.
-And that’s why I recommend you take a free walking tour of Havana.
+And that’s why I recommend you take a walking tour of Havana.
 This specific walking tour is focused on the Cuban Revolution.

 This walking tour with a Cuban Revolution Focus starts at the Jose Marti statue in Central Park.
 You’ll learn all about rationing in Cuba, the relationship between the Catholic Church and Cuba, and all about “Operation Peter Pan”.
 There’s a visit to the Museum of the Revolution (you’ll be back there tomorrow too), and the Spanish Embassy, as well as a primary school, to learn about education in Cuba since the revolution.
 After stopping by El Capitolo – the National Capitol Building you’ll take a bus with your guide to the Plaza de La Revolucion and its iconic status and images.
 This is a superb way to get an introduction to revolutionary Cuba and you’ll have the opportunity to ask your guide all sorts of questions, including where you should go for lunch!
-The tour is free (you’ll tip your guide at the end of the tour), but you do need to book and reserve a place here.
+You do need to book and reserve a place here.